alirezaabdollahpour/SuperDeepFool/README.md

 insights into the effectiveness of adversarial training with SDF and sheds light on its potential applications in building more robust models.
 We adversarially train a WRN-28-10 on CIFAR-10.
-Similar to the procedure followed i[Madry et al,](https://scholar.google.ch/citations?view_op=view_citation&hl=en&user=SupjsEUAAAAJ&citation_for_view=SupjsEUAAAAJ:IWHjjKOFINEC), we restrict ℓ2-norms of perturbation to 2.6 and set the maximum number of iterations for SDF to 6.
+Similar to the procedure followed [Madry et al,](https://scholar.google.ch/citations?view_op=view_citation&hl=en&user=SupjsEUAAAAJ&citation_for_view=SupjsEUAAAAJ:IWHjjKOFINEC), we restrict ℓ2-norms of perturbation to 2.6 and set the maximum number of iterations for SDF to 6.
 We train the model on clean examples for the first 200 epochs, and we then fine-tune it with SDF generated adversarial examples for 60 more epochs.
 Our